COLSSolc/backend-master-lokdonSKI/README.md

-Although we mentioned ASCII wide-char unicode were used.
-You can run this on cryptool to see how it defies it.
+Although we mentioned ASCII wide-char, the unicode were put in use here.
+You can run this on cryptool to see how it defies today's analysis of cryptogrphy.